kurator-dev/kurator/docs/content/en/docs/fleet-manager/distributedstorage-plugin.md

     activeStandby: true
 ```

-The Rook operator will create all the pools and other resources necessary to start the service.
-To confirm the filesystem is configured, wait for the mds pods to start:
+The Rook operator will create all the pools and other resources necessary to start the service.  `Mds` stands for metadata service and is the metadata service that the ceph filesystem service relies on.
+The metadata and configuration information of the filesystem store is managed by mds.
+To confirm the filesystem is configured, wait for the mds pods to start.

 ```console
 kubectl get po -n rook-ceph -l app=rook-ceph-mds